shawnleftwich/documentation/brokers/csv.md

 All files should be sent in CSV format.

-The names should match what is being uploaded, carriers.csv, loads.csv, shipments.csv, stops.csv, customer_invoices.csv, and customers.csv.
+The names should match what is being uploaded, carriers.csv, loads.csv, shipments.csv, stops.csv, customer_invoices.csv, customers.csv, and carrier_invoices.
 You should add ".inprogress" to the end of the filename while the file is being imported so we don't attempt to import partially uploaded files.